wkumari/draft-wkumari-dnsop-multiple-responses/README.md

 Abstract

-   This document reintroduces the ability to provide mulltiple answers in a DNS response.
+   This document (re)introduces the ability to provide multiple answers in a DNS response.

 Status of This Memo